kartwal/EventGuide/README.md

 1. Create you own account
 2. Search through provided events
 3. Check event
-⋅⋅a)you can navigate to event place
+⋅⋅*you can navigate to event place
-⋅⋅b)you can add event into your calendar
+⋅⋅*you can add event into your calendar
-⋅⋅c)you can go to event website
+⋅⋅*you can go to event website
-⋅⋅d)you can invite other app users to particular event ⋅⋅e)you can sing in this event
+⋅⋅*you can invite other app users to particular event ⋅⋅*you can sing in this event
 4. Creating events
-⋅⋅a)app gives you ability to creating new event ⋅⋅b)event MUST be accepted by admin before other users can see it ⋅⋅c)you have to prepare your own image (or you can link image from your website) ⋅⋅d)other information which you have to input you can check inside app or in WIKI
+⋅⋅*app gives you ability to creating new event ⋅⋅*event MUST be accepted by admin before other users can see it ⋅⋅*you have to prepare your own image (or you can link image from your website) ⋅⋅*other information which you have to input you can check inside app or in WIKI